EliFarrer/startup/README.md

-# Your startup name here
+# MORS.

 [notes](notes.md)

 [class notes](classNotes.md)

 An app that halps you practice your morse code skills.
 It gives you a letter and you have to type out the correct sequence.
 If you don't get the right sequence, your score goes down, if you do, it goes up.
 You have one minute to do as many as possible.

-> [!NOTE]
->  This is a template for your startup application.
-You must modify this `README.md` file for each phase of your development.
-You only need to fill in the section for each deliverable when that deliverable is submitted in Canvas.
-Without completing the section for a deliverable, the TA will not know what to look for when grading your submission.
-Feel free to add additional information to each deliverable description, but make sure you at least have the list of rubric items and a description of what you did for each item.

-> [!NOTE]
->  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.

 ## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [ ] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology
 - [ ] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch
 Have you ever wanted to get really good at morse code?
 Have you ever wanted to be able to tap out messages without anyone knowing?
-This app can help you learn how to do this.
+This app can help you learn how to do it!
 It gives you one minute to tap out as many letters as you can.
-The more you get the more your score icnreases.
+The more you get the more your score increases.
 The best part it, you can see how well your friends are doing based on their score.
-Then you can communicate covertly with ease.
+Then, no matter the situation, you can communicate covertly with ease!

 ### Design